12 Benefits Of Mountain Biking – Why You Should Try It!

 Improving your balance can help you stay safe on the trails and can also help reduce your risk of injuries, on and off the bike.
 The CDC reports that balance training can help improve your coordination, which can make everyday activities easier, including the risk of falling as you grow older.

-6. Mountain biking can help you connect with nature
+6. connect with nature

 For many people, one of the benefits of mountain biking is that it helps them connect with nature.
 According to several studies, spending time in nature have be a huge boon to mental health and overall happiness⁴.